BitOMC/BitOMC/docs/src/inscriptions/pointer.md

 usual.
 The value of the pointer field is a little endian integer, with trailing zeroes ignored.

-An even tag is used, so that old versions of `ord` consider the inscription to be unbound, instead of assigning it, incorrectly, to the first sat.
+An even tag is used, so that old versions of `bitomc` consider the inscription to be unbound, instead of assigning it, incorrectly, to the first sat.

 This can be used to create multiple inscriptions in a single transaction on